PX4/PX4-Devguide/en/simulation/simulation-in-hardware.md

 Running the SIH is as easy as selecting an airframe.
 Plug the autopilot to the desktop computer with a USB cable, let it boot, then using a ground control station select the [SIH airframe](../airframes/airframe_reference.md#simulation-copter).
 The autopilot will then reboot.

-If everything works correctly, the vehicle should be displayed on the ground control station map.
+When the SIH airframe is selected, the SIH module starts by itself, the vehicle should be displayed on the ground control station map.

 ## Setting up the display